 Greyhounds are known for being incredibly affectionate dogs and their favorite pastime will be cuddling up with you and sleeping.
-They’re one of the largest ‘lap dogs’ you’ll come across.
+They’re one of the largest ‘lap dogs’ you’ll encounter.

-The closer they are to you, the better they’ll feel, so the amount of space that they have doesn’t really matter to them, as long as you’re in it.
+The closer they are to you, the better they’ll feel, so the amount of space they have doesn’t really matter to them as long as you’re in it.

 They Don’t Shed Much

-Because greyhounds have very short fur, you can be confident that your apartment will be fairly fur-free.
+Because greyhounds have short fur, you can be confident that your apartment will be fairly fur-free.

-They’re easy to clean up after and although they aren’t classed as hypo-allergenic, their type of fur means that they can still be suitable for people with minor allergies, even in confined spaces.
+They’re easy to clean up after, and although they aren’t classed as hypo-allergenic, their type of fur means they can still be suitable for people with minor allergies, even in confined spaces.

-The ‘dog smell’ that is sometimes present when you enter a small home is usually due to the long fur that dogs shed.
-The fine, short hair that a greyhound has and the fact that they don’t shed much means that you won’t get a doggy smell.
+The ‘dog smell’ sometimes present when you enter a tiny home is usually due to the long fur that dogs shed.
+The fine, short hair that a greyhound has and the fact that they don’t shed much means you won’t get a doggy smell.

 Why Greyhounds Make Bad Apartment Dogs